Offshore Project Proposal (OPP) – guidance updated

 Article published in the Regulator | Issue 3: 2016

 NOPSEMA has published updated information relating to OPPs submitted under the Environment Regulations.
-This includes the release of PL1650 - Offshore project proposal assessment - Rev 1 - September 2018 (PDF 198KB), updates to IP1664 - Making public comment on offshore project proposals - Rev 3 - September 2018 (PDF 156KB) and updates to GN1663 - Offshore project proposal content requirements - Rev 3 - September 2018 (PDF 235KB).
+This includes the release of Offshore project proposal assessment policy (PDF 288KB), updates to Making public comment on offshore project proposals information paper (PDF 239KB) and updates to WITHDRAWN - Offshore project proposal content requirements guidance note (PDF 235KB).

 Clarifies the requirements that proponents need to consider when preparing an OPP submission